Skip to main content

 • Actions that do not show care of the school and community, including littering, or acts of vandalism

-• Cyberspace/Cell Phones/Electronic Devices/Computers – Students are responsible for the safe and responsible use of school and personal electronics as well as the use of the internet.
+• Misuse of cyberspace/Cell Phones/Electronic Devices/Computers – Students are responsible for the safe and responsible use of school and personal electronics as well as the use of the internet.

 It is the student’s responsibility to report to a person of trust (parents, staff members, Principal, or Vice Principal) activities related to the behaviours listed above, whether the student is a witness or a victim.

-It is the responsibility of staff members to establish and maintain trusting relationships to that students have someone they trust with serious information.
+It is the responsibility of staff members to establish and maintain trusting relationships so that students have someone they trust with serious information.

-Students and staff are expected to dress in a manner appropriate to establish a positive learning atmosphere at an elementary school.
+Students and staff are expected to dress in an appropriate manner to establish a positive learning atmosphere at an elementary school and do not detract from the learning process.
 Appropriate clothing allows for active learning and is not restrictive for engaging in activities.
 Clothing for school should follow these guidelines:

 • Hats and hoodies are worn outside the school building.